myke2424/transcribe-search/README.md

 I created this because some professors upload their lecture recordings to google drive with no transcription.
-This way, I can use this to search the recording for keywords and get the corresponding timestamps, so I don't have to find the points in the recording manually
+This way, I can use this to search the recording for keywords and get the corresponding timestamps, so I don't have to find the points in the recording manually.

 ## Tech-stack: